Kusuru-Meghana/LUAD_MYC_ChIPseq/README.md

-# LUAD MYC ChIP-seq - Mapping MYC Binding Sites in Lung Adenocarcinoma (A549)
+# LUAD MYC ChIP-seq - Genome-wide mapping of MYC binding sites in A549 lung adenocarcinoma cells using ChIP-Seq

 ## Overview

-This project performs a complete ChIP-seq pipeline to identify genome-wide binding sites of the oncogenic transcription factor MYC in A549 lung adenocarcinoma (LUAD) cells.
+This repository contains a complete, reproducible ChIP-Seq workflow to identify genome-wide MYC binding sites in the A549 lung adenocarcinoma cell line.
-Using ENCODE-matched replicates (2 MYC + 2 IgG controls), the analysis recovers:
+The project includes:

+- Data acquisition from SRA

+- Quality control (FastQC + MultiQC)

+- Alignment to hg38 using Bowtie2

+- Peak calling with MACS2

-- High-confidence MYC binding peaks
+- Annotation of MYC peaks

-- Direct MYC-regulated oncogenes
+- GO/KEGG functional enrichment

-- Key LUAD pathways controlled by MYC
+- Visualization of MYC binding profiles

-- Peak annotation, motif enrichment, and pathway biology
+- Figures, logs, and processed results

+This project serves as a full end-to-end example of transcription factor ChIP-Seq analysis, following ENCODE standards.

 ## Biological Motivation

+### What is MYC?

-MYC is a master regulator of tumor growth.
-In LUAD, MYC drives:
+MYC (c-Myc) is a master regulatory transcription factor controlling:

 - Ribosome biogenesis

-- Protein synthesis

-- Metabolic rewiring
+- Metabolism

 - Cell-cycle progression

+- Nucleotide synthesis

+In cancer (including LUAD, lung adenocarcinoma):

+- MYC becomes amplified or overactive
+- It drives continuous proliferation

+- Rewires metabolism

+- Blocks differentiation

-- Stress and survival signaling
+- Cooperates with KRAS and other oncogenic drivers

-## Goal
+Understanding where MYC binds DNA in cancer cells reveals:

+- The gene networks it controls

+- Oncogenic programs it activates

+- Potential drug targets

+## Why ChIP-Seq for MYC?
+hIP-Seq identifies genomic regions bound by transcription factors.
-Identify where MYC binds the genome in A549 cells, and what biological programs MYC directly regulates.
+For MYC in A549 cells, it answers - "Which genes does MYC directly regulate in lung cancer?”

+ChIP-Seq provides:

+- Promoter/enhancer binding sites

+- Peak summits

+- Motif enrichment

+- Pathway activation

+- Regulatory circuits

+- Cancer-specific MYC targets

-## Data Summary
+## Biological Samples

+Four SRA datasets were used (2 MYC ChIP, 2 IgG controls).
+This matches ENCODE guidelines for reproducible TF ChIP-Seq.

 | Condition       | Replicate | SRA ID        | File Name            | Source Link                                                                              |
 | --------------- | --------- | ------------- | -------------------- | ---------------------------------------------------------------------------------------- |